Skip to main content

 Updating Job Type EAE/AB Suite

-• EOT Notice Message: Defines whether to treat each end-of-task notification for this job as a display message.
+• EOT Notice Message: When enabled, treats each end-of-task notification as a display message, allowing an Automated Response to trigger on task completion without waiting for the job to fully complete.
 For more information, refer to Automated Response.

 Updating Job Type COPY